zgoda/sqlitefts/README.md

 It's not **that** specific for that matter.
 Polish language, as almost all Slavic languages, is rich with forms, both regular and irregular.
 For a long time this was a key limiting factor for search facilities to provide both acceptable quality and user friendly search experience.
 Things changed with adoption of Stempel and Morfologik libraries, but its use is limited to Lucene based search facilities like ElasticSearch and Solr.
 None of readily available embedded search facilities with Python interface provide such level of support for Polish language.
 I will try to research and collect both SQLite 3 setup and hints on how to code embedded search facility for Python applications that provides acceptable result quality and unobtrusive user experience.

+Since no specific Polish tokenizer exists for SQLite, the texts will be tokenized with generic tokenizer and searches will be performed with wildcard matching.

 ## Platforms and software versions

 The same set of tests will be performed on both platforms using default Python 3 versions.